Uberspace/manual/source/lang-php.rst

 You can adjust `configuration directives <http://php.net/manual/en/ini.list.php>`_ for all modes: ``PHP_INI_SYSTEM``, ``PHP_INI_USER``, ``PHP_INI_PERDIR`` and ``PHP_INI_ALL``.
 Put as many directives as you want into these files.

+.. tip:: PHP runs with user privileges and therefore has access to the whole user-account.
+You may add ``open_basedir = "/var/www/virtual/<username>/html"`` to your configuration in order restrict PHP exectution to your :doc:`DocumentRoot <web-documentroot>`.

 Example
 ^^^^^^^